TalimaVale/teamTALIMA_theGAME/Assets/_theGAME/wip.md

 # Work In Progress

+PRIORITIES:
+// Implement GUIManager

+// Build Terrain (self-build: marching cubes, voxels) (asset store: Voxeland $95)

 ### Scene - Level 1
-- [ ] Upgrade UI typography, to be sharp and clear
+- [x] Upgrade UI typography, to be sharp and clear
     - In Unity, fonts will be sharper if set to a large font size and scaled down using the Transform component

 ### PlayerController.cs
 - [ ] Comment current code
-- [ ] Create universal canvas for all player usernames
+- [ ] localPlayer should not see their own username

 ### CameraController.cs